manuz888/L2Move/README.md

 **Ableton Live**, `.adg` file format, **Ableton Move**, **Ableton Move Drum Rack template**, and all related trademarks or formats are the **property of their respective owners**.

 ## ✨ Features
-- **Convert and edit**: Convert Ableton Live `.adg` drum racks for Move compatibility while keeping them editable in Live to modify and add effects before exporting, creating a new version.
+- **Convert and edit**: Convert Ableton Live `.adg` drum racks for Move compatibility while keeping them editable in Live to modify and add effects before exporting as a preset bundles.
 - **Create preset bundles directly**.
 - **Batch conversion**: Process single files or entire directories.
 - **Drag & Drop + Copy & Paste** support.